opensibyl/squ/README.md

 | [stagesepx (our own case)](https://github.com/williamfzc/stagesepx) | Python   | ~1 s         | 45     | 0~15  | ~75%     |
 | [Jacoco](https://github.com/jacoco/jacoco)                          | Java     | ~7 s         | 1364   | 0~983 | ~50%     |
 | [sibyl2](https://github.com/opensibyl/sibyl2)                       | Golang   | ~1 s         | 53     | 0~20  | ~70%     |

+Also, you can see [our pipeline example](https://github.com/williamfzc/stagesepx/blob/c4ea7b0fde09ff66e106e10f81ff98e0b6a98217/.github/workflows/smoketest.yml#L42) if you want to make it work with github action.

 ## How it works?